FIWARE-Ops/fiware-gitops/aws/dsba/README.md

 Make sure that you switch the `Session` (top-right drop-down) to the PDC DID, in order to act on behalf of the Packet Delivery Company organisation.

 #### Catalog
-Create a catalog `Packet Delivery services`.
+Create a catalog `Packet Delivery services` and set it to `Launched`.

 #### Product Specification
 Create a product specification (Basic or Premium) for the packet delivery service.